-Considering these circumstances, the Group has been more cautious in cost management and has adopted a more conservative approach towards new projects.
-The Group tends to allocate resources to projects that are more profitable and have more stable cash flow, in order to optimize the Group's profitability and maintain strong cash flow.
-As a result, the Group's revenue in the Broadband infrastructure and smart domain business decreased by 10.0% compared to the previous financial year.
+In light of these circumstances, the Group has strengthened monitoring of cost management and adopted stricter bidding strategies for new projects.
+The Group resolves to allocate resources to projects with higher profits and more stable cash flows, and consider collaborations with industry partners to work synergically on more favorable projects in order to enhance the Group's profitability and maintaining strong cash flow.
+During the Period, the revenue from the Group's broadband infrastructure and smart venue business decreased by 7.8% compared to the previous financial year.

-Furthermore, certain policies implemented by regulatory authorities in PRC have posed challenges for the Group.
-The Chinese government's state policy of "promoting faster and more affordable internet connection" continues to put pressure on the profitability of the broadband infrastructure industry.
-Although the commission income from telecom operators for promoting broadband remained relatively stable during the Period, there is uncertainty regarding its long-term expansion capacity.
+Additionally, certain policies implemented by Chinese regulatory authorities pose challenges for the Group.
+The national policy of "accelerating the internet and reducing costs" by the Chinese government continues to exert pressures on the profitability of the broadband infrastructure industry.
+Although the commission income from telecom operators promoting broadband remained relatively stable during this Period, there is uncertainty regarding their long-term expansion capabilities.
+Therefore, during this Period, Guangzhou Weaving has integrated internal resources to develop its smart product sales business and successfully enter into overseas markets in order to provide the Group with a second growth curve.

-The Group believes that technological innovation is a crucial driver of future economic development and can also drive emerging applications in the smart living sector.
-The Group has made efforts to prepare itself and actively leverage its strengths in smart technology to seize investment opportunities and diversify its asset portfolio.
-Therefore, the Group has ventured into strategic investment activities.
+The Group believes that technological innovation is a key driver of future economic development and can foster new applications in the smart living domain.
+The Group is striving to prepare leveraging its advantages in the smart technology sector to actively seize investment opportunities and enrich its asset portfolio.
+As a result, the Group has determined to engage in strategic investment activities.

-During the Period, the Group invested in cryptocurrencies and listed equity securities, primarily consisting of Ether and leading technology companies and high-quality large companies listed in the United States and Hong Kong.
-As of December 31, 2023, the Group still holds a positive view on the future prospects of these investments, despite recording losses arising from changes in fair value.
-The Group will continue to monitor and evaluate the performance of these investments and make timely adjustments to enhance investment returns for the Group, ultimately benefiting the shareholders as a whole.
+During this Period, the Group invested in publicly traded equity securities, primarily including leading technology companies and quality large corporations listed in the United States, mainland China, and Hong Kong.
+The Group stays optimistic with the future prospects of these investments and thus the Group will continue to monitor and evaluate the performance of these investments and make timely adjustments to enhance investment returns for the benefits of all shareholders ultimately.